Start and stop MarkLogic Server as non-root user

 There's also a section in our Installation Guide (Configuring MarkLogic Server on UNIX Systems to Run as a Non-daemon User) that talks at some length about how to run MarkLogic Server as a user other than daemon on UNIX systems.
 While that will allow you to configure permissions for non-root and non-daemon users in terms of file ownership and actual runtime, you'll still want to be the root user to start and stop the server.

-It is possible to start MarkLogic without su priviledges, but this is strongly discouraged.
+It is possible to start MarkLogic without su privileges, but this is strongly discouraged.

 The parent (root) MarkLogic process is simply a restarter process.
 It is there simply to wait for the non-root process to exit, and if the non-root process exits abnormally for some reason, the root process will fork and exec another non-root process.
 The root process runs no XQuery scripts, opens no sockets, and accesses no database files.